Gamesright

 Further information on processing procedures, methods and services:

-• Facebook Pixel and target group creation (Custom Audiences): With the help of the Facebook pixel (or comparable functions for transmitting event data or contact information via interfaces in apps), Facebook is able to determine the visitors to our online offering as a target group for the display of advertisements (so-called "Facebook ads").
-Accordingly, we use the Facebook pixel to only show the Facebook ads placed by us to those users on Facebook and within the services of partners cooperating with Facebook (so-called "Audience Network"). https://www.facebook.com/audiencenetwork/ ) who have also shown an interest in our online offering or who have certain characteristics (e.g. interest in certain topics or products that can be seen from the websites visited) that we transmit to Facebook (so-called "custom audiences").
+• Facebook Pixel and target group creation (Custom Audiences): With the help of the Facebook pixel (or comparable functions for transmitting event data or contact information via interfaces in apps), Facebook is able to determine visitors to our online offering as a target group for the display of advertisements (so-called "Facebook Ads").
+Accordingly, we use the Facebook pixel to display the Facebook ads we place only to users on Facebook and within the services of partners cooperating with Facebook (so-called "Audience Network"). https://www.facebook.com/audiencenetwork/ ) who have also shown an interest in our online offering or who have certain characteristics (e.g. interest in certain topics or products that can be seen from the websites visited) that we transmit to Facebook (so-called "Custom Audiences").
 With the help of the Facebook pixel, we also want to ensure that our Facebook ads correspond to the potential interests of users and do not appear annoying.
-With the help of the Facebook pixel, we can also track the effectiveness of Facebook advertisements for statistical and market research purposes by seeing whether users were redirected to our website after clicking on a Facebook advertisement (so-called "conversion measurement"); Service provider: Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland; Legal basis: Consent (Article 6 (1) sentence 1 lit. a.
-GDPR); Website: https://www.facebook.com; Data protection: https://www.facebook.com/about/privacy; Standard contractual clauses (ensuring data protection level when processing in third countries): The “Facebook EU Data Transfer Addendum” (https://www.facebook.com/legal/EU_data_transfer_addendum) in the case of order processing by Facebook as the basis for the processing of event data from EU citizens in the USA and the inclusion in the “Facebook Platform Terms of Use” (https://developers.facebook.com/terms) with regard to the independent processing of event data by Facebook in the context of advertising; Additional Information: The “Data Processing Conditions” (https://www.facebook.com/legal/terms/dataprocessing/update) with regard to event data that Facebook processes on its behalf in order to provide companies with reports and analyses; Furthermore, the "Addendum for Controllers" is considered an agreement on joint responsibility (Art.
-26 Para.
-1 Clause 3 GDPR), which is decisive in the case of Facebook's independent processing of event data for the purposes of targeting and improving and securing Facebook products.
+With the help of the Facebook pixel, we can also track the effectiveness of Facebook ads for statistical and market research purposes by seeing whether users were redirected to our website after clicking on a Facebook ad (so-called "conversion measurement"); Service provider: Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland; Legal basis: Consent (Article 6 (1) sentence 1 lit. a.
+GDPR); Website: https://www.facebook.com; Privacy Policy: https://www.facebook.com/about/privacy; Standard contractual clauses (ensuring data protection levels when processing in third countries): The “Facebook EU Data Transfer Supplement” (https://www.facebook.com/legal/EU_data_transfer_addendum) in the case of order processing by Facebook as the basis for the processing of event data of EU citizens in the USA and the inclusion in the “Facebook Platform Terms of Use” (https://developers.facebook.com/terms) with regard to the independent processing of event data by Facebook in the context of advertising; Additional Information: The �Data Processing Conditions� (https://www.facebook.com/legal/terms/dataprocessing/update) with regard to event data that Facebook processes on its behalf to provide companies with reports and analyses; Furthermore, the "Controller Addendum" is considered a joint controllership agreement (Article 26 (1) (3) GDPR), which is relevant in the case of Facebook's independent processing of event data for the purposes of targeting, improving, and securing Facebook products.

 Affiliate programs and affiliate links

-• Types of data processed: Contract data (e.g. subject matter of the contract, term, customer category); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).
+• Types of data processed: Contract data (e.g., subject matter of the contract, term, customer category); usage data (e.g., websites visited, interest in content, access times); meta/communication data (e.g., device information, IP addresses).

 • Affected people: Users (e.g. website visitors, users of online services).